-When it debuted in the summer of 2005 – following an exhibition match between Henrik Stenson and Louise Stahle – the 18-hole layout at Elisefarm Golf Club was the first Hawtree golf design in Sweden since Martin Hawtree’s grandfather completed the Old Course at Båstad back in 1929 with partner J.H.
+When it debuted in the summer of 2005 (following an exhibition match between Henrik Stenson and Louise Stahle) the 18-hole layout at Elisefarm Golf Club was the first Hawtree golf design in Sweden since Martin's grandfather completed the Old Course at Båstad back in 1929 with partner J.H.
 Taylor.

-Martin Hawtree and his associate Caspar Grauballe arranged the layout in two loops of returning nines, the course only occupies half the acreage of a site that has been planned as a 36-hole complex.
-When Elisefarm is fully developed, it will consist of four 9-hole circuits, enabling, for instance, maintenance work to be carried out on part of the property without closing the entire facility.
+Martin Hawtree and his associate Caspar Grauballe arranged the layout in two loops of returning nines, with the course only occupying half the acreage of a site that was planned as a 36-hole complex.
+If Elisefarm is fully developed, it will consist of four 9-hole circuits, enabling, for instance, maintenance work to be carried out on part of the property without closing the entire facility.